kmkr/splendid-nudibranch/content.md

 Title	Orangutan Crab
 Tags
 Latin	Achaeus japonicus
-Desc	This type of crab is typically found on bubble coral just hanging out, waiting waiting for plankton to get stick in its reddish fur, which it then picks off as snack food for the day.
+Desc	This type of crab is frequently found on bubble coral just hanging out, waiting waiting for plankton to get stick in its reddish fur, which it then picks off as snack food for the day.

+DSC05829.jpg

+Title	Red Sea Visibility
+Tags
+Latin	-
+Desc